Physical Education Classes

 PE328 Adapted Physical Education.
 2 hours.
 Methods of teaching and program development for special needs students in physical education for Grades Pre-K to 12.
 Fall.

-PE331 Strength and Conditioning for Athletic Performance.
+PE331 Advanced Strength and Conditioning.
 3 hours.
-The study of the scientific principles, concepts, and theories of strength training and conditioning and their applications to athletic performance designed to prepare students to teach and supervise strength and conditioning programs in athletics, recreation, and physical education Prerequisite: PE327.
+The study of the scientific principles, concepts, and theories of strength training and conditioning and their applications to athletic performance designed to prepare students to teach and supervise strength and conditioning programs in athletics and recreation.
+Prerequisites: PE327 and either PE203 or PE324.
+Fall.

 PE339 Methods and Techniques for Tests and Measurements in Physical Education.
 3 hours.
 Designed to study methods and techniques for testing and measuring the basic factors on which the performance of a wide variety of physical education activities are based.
 Major emphasis is on the measurement of skills, knowledge and attitudes pertaining to physical education (K-12).
 Fall.